Who We Are

 Transportation to medical appointments

-The medical/nursing services staff currently includes one Registered Nurse and six Medical Service Assistants.
+The medical/nursing services staff currently includes one Director of Medical Services, a LPN, Medical Quality Support Specialist and five Medical Service Assistants.